 “What is the status of the unborn?”

-According to this “right to life” criterion, the abortion-choice advocate needs to disprove the right-to-life (for fetal humans).
-The pro-life advocate should likewise attempt to prove the opposite, that there is a right to life; however, for reasons established elsewhere, I’d suggest we are justified in giving human life the “benefit of the doubt” (the “life bias”) such that if there’s any reasonable doubt about whether killing a (biological) human is justified, then “if you don’t know don’t shoot.”
+According to this “right to life” criterion, the abortion-choice advocate needs to disprove the right-to-life (for fetal humans) outright, or show that the mother’s interests have more leverage than any would-be “right-to-life” claim for the unborn.
+The pro-life advocate should likewise attempt to prove the opposite, that there is a right to life that has moral leverage against the mother’s privacy claims.
+Now, for reasons established elsewhere, I’d suggest we are justified in giving human life the “benefit of the doubt” (the “life bias”) such that if there’s any reasonable doubt about whether killing a (biological) human is justified, then “if you don’t know don’t shoot.”

 If there exists a right to life then abortion is not clearly justified since the mother’s right of bodily autonomy (supposing she has that right) is now a competing claim, and abortion-choice is pressed with a principled dispute.
 Some people, such as Judith Jarvis Thompson, argue that the fetal right to life is not sufficient for banning abortion, but then again, we may counter that neither is disproving the right to life sufficient for permitting abortion.

 Thompson’s objection aside, the right to life appears to be the more basic right–compared to the right of autonomy–insofar as all other basic human rights entail that the rights-bearing individual is already alive.
-If the individual does not have the right to retain his or her own life, then to that extent, he or she is not guaranteed the rights to liberty, pursuit of property, pursuit of happiness, and so on.
-All of those can be stolen and destroyed in an instant–without violating any rights–by killing that individual.
+If the individual does not have the right to retain his or her own life, then to that extent, he or she is not guaranteed the rights to liberty, the pursuit of property, the pursuit of happiness, and so on.
+If the fetal human is believed to have no innate human right to life, then all those other opportunities can be stolen and destroyed in an instant–without violating any rights–by killing that individual.
 Liberty and happiness imply living, but one may live without liberty and happiness.
 While liberty and the pursuit of happiness entail life, life does not entail the other two.
 In this way, life is a more fundamental right than liberty or the pursuit of happiness.
-Put another way, only living beings have the opportunity to exercise bodily sovereignty/autonomy/liberty/privacy.
+Put another way, only living beings have the opportunity to exercise bodily sovereignty / autonomy / liberty / privacy.
 Hence, autonomy presupposes life as an underlying moral basis for any other rights claims.
 In this way, the abortion-choice camp suffers a questionable grounding unless and until it can be shown that fetal humans do not clearly qualify for any provisionary, probable, or proven right-to-life.

 Criterion #2 Prove the Right to Kill